paulmarrington/Decoupler/Assets/Askowl/Decoupler/Documentation/Askowl-Decoupler.md

 2. You can choose between unity packages without changing your app code.
 Changing from Google Analytics to Unity Analytics to Fabric is as simple as getting or writing the connector code.
 3. You can provide a standard interface to a related area.
 For social media, the interface could support FaceBook, Twitter, Youtube and others.
 You could then send a command to one, some or all of them.
 Think of this regarding posting to multiple platforms.
 4. You can have more than one service then cycle through them or select one at random.
 For advertising, you can move to a new platform if the current one cannot serve you an ad.
+5. Decoupler includes a fallback mechanism, so if the primary interface fails or cannot serve the request you make it will automatically try other fallback services.
+These could be as simple as fallback servers on different URLs or as complex as a completely different service provider.
-5. Mocking is merely another decoupled package, albeit the first one you will write.
+6. Mocking is merely another decoupled package, albeit the first one you will write.

 # Decoupling Packages